Data Management across Multiple Database Engines and ORM Tools

 Built upon the DevExpress ORM (XPO), XAF provides fast and stable access to data for 14 popular database engines via an object oriented API.
 The built-in support for Entity Framework and the ability to use third party ORMs provides you absolute flexibility.

 XAF ships with a clean and simple object-oriented API to help you manage and query data.
-It is powered by XPO which has been designed so you never have to concern yourself with the creation of tables, fields, relationships and other low level tasks.
+It is powered by the Microsoft ADO.NET Entity Framework or DevExpress XPO ORM libraries which have been designed so you never have to concern yourself with the creation of tables, fields, relationships and other low level tasks (check Object-relational mapping (ORM) to learn more on other benefits of this approach to working with data).
 Your application can connect to 14 different database engines by changing a simple connection string.
-In addition to standard data model design, XAF offers two unique choices: UI-First and Domain Components (DC).
-With the UI-First approach, you can design projections of UI screens and automatically generate a data model.
-DC makes the creation of reusable business models easier with independence from ORM specifics, easy testing and the emulation of "multiple inheritance".

 When building a business application, you will ultimately have to deal with data.
 If you are using XAF, you don't actually have to create a database in a DBMS, customize tables, fields, etc. And, you won't need to use low-level ADO.NET constructs to access your data.
 XAF is all about object-based data handling.
 Instead of direct interaction with a database, you have a clean, simple, object-oriented API to work with data.
 To provide mapping of objects into database tables, XAF can use either Entity Framework or eXpress Persistent Objects (XPO).